pacuna/partitionable/README.md

 end
 ```

-And the add the `acts_as_partitionable` method to the model.
+And then add the `acts_as_partitionable` method to the model.
 The index fields is a mandatory
 options.
 It'll add an index for those attributes when creating the partitions:

 ```ruby